 Plans

-Plans provide a way to organize and track objectives.
+Plans provide a way to organize and track epics.
 A plan allows you to:

-• See at a glance the progress and health of your objectives, as well as the plan as a whole;
+See at a glance the progress, health, and forecast time to complete of your epics, as well as the plan as a whole;

-• Measure how quickly and efficiently objectives are completed.
+Measure how quickly and efficiently epics are completed.

 To create a plan, simply give it a name and press enter.
 Click the plan to open.